10/30/2020

 Chairman and CEO

-Yeah, and just to make it clear, excuse me, I mean, you know, we're expecting sort of very, very modest improvement in, you know, Q4 and then, you know, continued improvement on a sequential basis but that does presume some medical solution starting to get rolled out early in 2021 which, you know, frankly, I don't think it's completely unrealistic based on what I've been reading and I think it gives our aerospace business actually a really nice long runway for the next two to three years as things ramp up so, you know, given the adjusted cost base I think this is actually a pretty positive thing and I do want to note one thing about the cost because, you know, we've been going through something called Huddingwell Digital Automation and so on.
+Yeah, just to maybe add, Steve, I mean, you know, Yeah, we were expecting sort of very, very modest improvement in Q4 and then continued improvement on a sequential basis.
+But that does presume some medical solution starting to get rolled out early in 2021, which, you know, frankly, I don't think is completely unrealistic based on what I've been reading.
+And I think it gives our aerospace business actually a really nice long runway for the next two to three years as things ramp up.
+So, you know, given the adjusted cost base, I think this is actually a pretty positive thing.
+And I do want to note one thing about the cost because, You know, we've been going through something called Honeywell Digital Automation and so on.
 This is not just kind of a stupid rip-out of cost just to reduce it.
-Much of what we've done is we just accelerated some of our initiatives that we're going to go do anyway so I think that some of this is sustained.
-Now, granted, it's going to be offset somewhat by investments but I think it's important to note that, you know, this is a bit of an acceleration of some of the initiatives that we were doing anyway.
+Much of what we've done is we just accelerate some of our initiatives that we're going to go do anyway.
+So I think that some of this is sustained.
+Now, granted, it's going to be offset somewhat by investments.
+But I think it's important to note that, you know, this is a bit of an acceleration of some of the initiatives that we were doing anyway.

 speaker

 Got it.
 And then just one last quick one on HBT.
-You know, watching a bit of those Tech Forum presentations over the last couple of weeks seems like there's a lot of activity that building managers are trying to, you know, kind of figure out how to approach ESG and obviously IAQ for COVID and you guys seem to be kind of at the center of that.
-Obviously some of the HVAC guys are making a bigger deal out of it and it wouldn't necessarily translate, you know, today into revenues.
+You know, watching a bit of those tech forum presentations over the last couple weeks, it seems like there's a lot of activity that building managers are trying to, you know, kind of figure out how to approach ESG and obviously IAQ for COVID.
+And you guys seem to be kind of at the center of that.
+Obviously, some of the HVAC guys are making a bigger deal out of it. and it wouldn't necessarily translate, you know, today into revenues.
 How big is kind of the, you know, is the quotation activity there?
-Is the, you know, can you quantify in a way what maybe the front log of discussions are around customers coming to you and, you know, are the phones lighting up as people are asking you about, you know, how to kind of manage all this and just kind of curious as to how if activity is picked up there at all.
+Is the, you know, can you quantify in a way what maybe the front log of discussions are around customers coming to you and, you know, are the phones lighting up as people are asking you about, you know, how to kind of manage all this?
+I'm just kind of curious as to how, if activity has picked up there at all.

 speaker